theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

     - **Pending** – Files queued for upload.
     - **In Progress** – Files currently being uploaded.
     - **Completed** – Files uploaded successfully.
+    - **Cancelled** – Uploads that were manually cancelled before completion.
+    - **Error** – Uploads that encountered a problem during transfer.
     - **Total** – Total number of files in the current batch.

 #### Files Metadata